 ESRI, ArcGIS & StoryMaps

-The ESRI’s suite of tools is huge, but we’re mainly focusing on StoryMaps here.
-ESRI are industry leaders for a reason, and StoryMaps is their first foray into qualitative storytelling, as opposed to the quantitative hard GIS tools which made their name.
+The ESRI’s suite of tools is huge, but we’re mainly focusing on ArcGIS and StoryMaps here.
+ArcGIS is their flagship spatial data product, and StoryMaps is their foray into qualitative storytelling.

-ArcGIS StoryMaps seems to have been ESRI’s response to this issue.
 StoryMaps is significantly easier to use than ArcGIS and excellent for projects focusing on a single spatial narrative.
 As the storytelling on the platform is quite linear, the project team can create an extremely tightly curated experience for the end user that employs multiple types of media.

 Alongside heritage projects, StoryMaps is popular with journalists and climate scientists as a way to make complicated spatial data more accessible to the layperson.